cbosoft/wwsd/README.md

   -s --sleep-time=<sleep-time>   Override default downtime between checks [default: 0.1].
-  -g --generate-config           Generates a new config file -k --kill-fork                 Kills forked process
+  -g --generate-config           Generates a new config file -k --kill-fork                 Kills forked process -d --dont-fork                 Does not fork to new process
 ```

 Configuration